edizucar/adversarially-training-transformers/README.md

 ## Setup

-First install the dependencies and optionally download a pre-trained checkpoint:
+First install the dependencies, prepare the dataset, and optionally download a pre-trained checkpoint:

 ```bash
 bash setup.sh [--get-checkpoint]
 ```

-Now, if you want to run this from scratch, run the following command to prepare the dataset.
+Now if you want a dataset other than TinyStories, run the following command to prepare the dataset.

 ```bash
 python data/<dataset>/prepare.py